jinq0123/LuaPbIntf/README.md

 ```

 ## Proto2 Extension
-Proto2 extension is not supported, which is replaced by Ayn type in proto3.
+Proto2 extension is not supported, which is replaced by Any type in proto3.

 ## Reference
 See [doc/reference.md](doc/reference.md).